Natasya-Mathein/PyBer_Analysis/README.md

 #### Overview

-Omar and I were tasked to present summary data of the ride-share company CEO V Isualiaze and give business recommendations based on the data we've collected so help the senior level management making business decisions.
+Omar and I were tasked to present summary data of the ride-share company CEO V Isualiaze and give recommendations based on the data we've collected so help the senior level management making business decisions.

 For each city type, we calculated:
 * Total number of rides